jithesh-gowda/Tourism-ai-agent/README.md

 🚀 Deployment (Railway)

-This project uses Railway Nixpacks with a Gunicorn production server.
+This application is deployed using Railway Nixpacks with Gunicorn.

 Procfile
 web: gunicorn app:app --bind 0.0.0.0:${PORT}